AttilaW-Keytiles/python-service/README.md

 Service comes with an HTTP API - as a start see [banking-api.yaml](api/banking-api-v1.yaml) OpenApi contract for details!
 (Preferably use Swagger UI on it!)

 To fire up the Service locally
+ * First of all make sure you have Python installed.
+Just quickly
+    * Open a Terminal (Linux)
+    * execute: `$ python -version`
+    * Did it work?
+If not then you dont have Python properly installed.
+Install it!
  * Python-native way: just use `run-service.sh`.
+   This will build everything needed to run the Service locally.
- * Alternatively you can also fire up as a Docker container (TODO Later!
+ * Alternatively, you can also fire up as a Docker container (**TODO** Later!
 Not implemented yet)

 # Versioning and changes

 We follow [Semantic versioning](https://semver.org/) with the code.
 For detailed changes see [CHANGELOG](CHANGELOG.md) for more details.

 **PLEASE NOTE!** Version of the code is not equal to version of public interfaces!
-Public interfaces (e.g. HTTP API) has it's own versions!
+Public interfaces (e.g. HTTP API) have their own versions!

 # How to contribute?

 Later... :-P but useful section

-# For contributors
+# For contributors / developers

 ## Getting started

-First of all make sure you have Python installed.
-Just quickly
- 1. Open a Terminal (Linux)
- 1. execute: `$ python -version`

-Did it work?
-Good!
-Not?
-Then install Python!

-You also need a nice IDE - consider using VSCode maybe.
+You will need a nice IDE - consider using VSCode maybe.

 ### Virtual Env